bawee/bwast/README.md

 ------------------
 * Allows subregion of genbank or fasta file to be specified
 * Allows loading of files into Artemis Comparison Tool (ACT) - act must be on your PATH
+* Can take in as many infinite number of input sequences, depending on memory

 Requirements